iitis/DatagenCopulaBased.jl/README.md

 ```

-Here `n` is a vector of number of variates of child copulas, `ϕ` are their
+The parameter `n` is the vector of the number of variables of the children copulas, the parameter `ϕ` is the vector of
-parameters, `θ` is a parameter of parents copula.
-Here last `m` variates are
-generated using parents copula only.
+parameters of the children copulas, and `θ` is the parameter of the parent copula.
+The parameter `m` is the number of variables modelled only by the parent copula.
-Only such nesting that child and parents copulas are from the same family is
-supported.
-Nesting condition requires `0 < θ ≤ minimum(ϕ)`.
+Only the nesting within the same family is supported.
+The sufficient nesting condition requires `0 < θ ≤ minimum(ϕ)`.

 ```julia